 One of the biggest programmes that Project AWARE has run is known as the Dive Against Debris campaign, which was launched in 2011.

-Over the course of eight years, it has involved more than 50,000 divers across 114 countries around the world, and its volunteers have reported finding more than one million pieces of waste.
+Since its launch, it has involved more than 50,000 divers across 114 countries around the world, and its volunteers have reported finding more than one million pieces of waste.

 The organisation now aims to add another million pieces of debris to its dataset by the end of 2020, mobilising local communities and continuing to build evidence of the scale of the global marine debris crisis.